 It's that time of year again.
-You're getting emails from human resources talking about the upcoming Open Enrollment period.
-There are copies of different insurance plans and their costs available for review.
+You're seeing notices or getting emails from human resources talking about the upcoming Open Enrollment period.
+There's information for a variety of different insurance plans and their costs available for your review.

 What is Open Enrollment?

 During an open benefits enrollment period, companies allow active employees to make changes to certain benefit programs for the upcoming year.